MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, the element's position property is "absolute"; if false, it is "static."
+ If TRUE, the element's position property is "absolute"; if FALSE, it is "static."

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.